 For employers other than political subdivisions, such as state and local governments, and public schools and universities, the State of Hawaii requires that benefits for employees living and working in Hawaii (regardless of where the Participating Employer is located) be administered according to Hawaii law.
-If the Participating Employer as described in this paragraph, employees who reside and perform any employment services for the Participating Employer in Hawaii are not eligible for coverage.
-When an employee moves to Hawaii and begins performing employment services for the Participating Employer in Hawaii are not eligible for coverage.
+If the Participating Employer is not a governmental employer as described in this paragraph, employees who reside and perform any employment services for the Participating Employer in Hawaii are not eligible for coverage.
+When an employee moves to Hawaii and begins performing employment services for the Participating Employer there, they will no longer be eligible for coverage.